jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-3.md

   - The duke, an old warrior and statesman said 'Whenever your majesty's father,consulted me, he ordered the buffoons of the court to retire into the antechamber.'

-34 The rich and the great can set or lead fashion because of our disposition to admire and consequently to imitate them.
+{{< s v="34" >}} The rich and the great can set or lead fashion because of our disposition to admire and consequently to imitate them.
 - Their dress is the fashionable dress.
 - Their language of conversation is the fashionable style.
 - Their air and deportment is the fashionable behaviour.